Article 1: Name

 The Executive Committee may terminate membership if it is convinced that such membership is not to the advancement of the Association, or by receipt of a written resignation from a member.

-5.1 Sections are created to provide Society members the opportunity to establish an affiliation with a group of professionals who share common interests.
+5.1 Sections may be created to provide Society members the opportunity to establish an affiliation with a group of professionals who share common interests.
 Section sponsored activities and programs should encourage and promote research and education in its area of specialty.

 5.1.1 Section Membership.
-Each Section elects a Section Chair annually, that may serve up to three one-year terms.
+Each Section elects a Section Chair annually, who may serve up to three one-year terms.
 The responsibilities of the Section Chair are designated by the Board of Directors.
 Members of the IPSA are encouraged to identify one Section of primary interest.
 Membership in a section is limited to IPSA members.
-Members may join only one section.

 5.1.2 Creation of New Sections.
 Creation of a new Section requires a petition to the Board of Directors and approval by the Board of Directors.
 The Board of Directors may establish new Sections should it determine there is a need created by scientific advancement and development in the field.

 Article 6: Board of Directors

 6.1 The Board of Directors consists of Office Holders and Ordinary Members.

 Office Holders are: the President, President Elect, Immediate Past-President, Secretary, and Treasurer, who are elected for a two-year term by the eligible voting members of the IPSA.

 Ordinary Members of the Board of Directors are elected for a four-year term by the eligible voting members of the IPSA.

 6.2 No contract, debt, or obligation shall be binding unless contracted under the direction of the Board of Directors.
 The Board has the control and management of the property of the IPSA with the power to borrow money for corporate purposes.
 The Board of Directors has the power to enter into contracts, leases and cooperative relationships with other organizations.